 The Booster Club member will hold coaches meetings before each season begins.
-If you would like to meet with the Athletic Director, please contact him at athleticdirector@stpatrickwadsworth.org.
+If you would like to meet with the Athletic Director, please contact her at athleticdirector@stpatrickwadsworth.org.
 We will not meet monthly, unless a meeting is requested.

 - For scheduling purposes, any person who would like to discuss an issue at a Booster Club meeting will need to e-mail the Athletic Director prior to the meeting.
-The e-mail address is found on the school web site. - All meetings of the Board are open to members of St. Patrick School.
+The e-mail address is listed above or call the Main Office at 847-623-8446. - All meetings of the Board are open to members of St. Patrick School.
 However, the Board shall have the right to adjourn to Executive Session to discuss any matter pertaining to the Athletic Board. - Special meetings may be held as seen necessary by the Athletic Board.